Clamp-o-Tron/KSP-More-Fuels/README.md

 A stockalike Kerbal Space Program mod to add another fuel mixture to the game for (very) partial realism.\

 This is HEAVILY in Dev, more mod support will come soon!
+Until I accumulate enough support, this will remain in beta.

 QIIWBFAQBNHSTY:\
 Q: Why are these all AZ50/NTO?\